EMI-Group/evox/docs/source/guide/developer/custom_algo_prob.md

 ## Example

-Here we give an example of **implementing a PSO algorithm that solves the Sphere problem**.
+Here we will give an example of **implementing a PSO algorithm that solves the Sphere problem**.

 ### Pseudo-code of the example